Appointment of an Educational Representative, Educational Surrogate Parent, or Developmental Services Decision-Maker

 CSW Responsibilities

-1. When an Educational Representative, ESP, and/or developmental services decision-maker is appointed, monitor his/her performance.
+1. When an Educational Representative, ESP, and/or developmental services decision-maker is appointed, monitor their performance.

-1. If an Educational Representative or developmental services decision-maker does not adequately appear to be performing his/her duties, provide support and referrals to resolve the problem.
+1. If an Educational Representative or developmental services decision-maker does not adequately appear to be performing their duties, provide support and referrals to resolve the problem.

 1. If the problem is not resolved, document this in the court report.

-2. If an ESP does not appear to be performing his/her duties, provide support and referrals to resolve the problem.
+2. If an ESP does not appear to be performing their duties, provide support and referrals to resolve the problem.

 1. Notify the LEA or Regional Center.